insure logo

 SR-22 insurance requirements in Connecticut

-The Connecticut DMV mandates all drivers in Connecticut to have the following minimum car insurance coverage:
+The Connecticut DMV requires all drivers to have the following minimum car insurance coverage:

 • $25,000 for injury or death per person